antoniomuso/Bowling-VR/README.md

 # Bowling-VR
-Bowling-VR is a multiplayer game that provides a realistic User eXperience (UX) to the user by reproducing the dynamics and physical context of a real bowling challenge.
+Bowling-VR is a multiplayer VR game written in [Unity](https://unity.com/) that provides a realistic User eXperience (UX) to the user by reproducing the dynamics and physical context of a real bowling challenge.
 # Images
 ![image1](https://github.com/antoniomuso/Bowling-VR/blob/master/Screenshots/Screenshot%20(23).png)